-Summary of Advisory Council on Blood Stem Cell Transplantation (ACBSCT) Consensus Recommendations to the Secretary of Heath and Human Services (HHS)
+Summary of Advisory Council on Blood Stem Cell Transplantation (ACBSCT) Consensus Recommendations to the Secretary of Health and Human Services (HHS)

 April 28-29, 2008

 ACBSCT recommends to the Secretary that the Food and Drug Administration (FDA) finalize its Draft Guidance for Industry on Minimally Manipulated, Unrelated Allogeneic Placental/Umbilical Cord Blood Intended for Hematopoietic Reconstitution in Patients with Hematological Malignancies.
 Full Recommendation (PDF)

 ACBSCT recommends that the Secretary of HHS increase funding of the Center for International Blood and Marrow Transplant Research’s (CIBMTR) U24 cooperative agreement with National Cancer Institute (NCI) (U24 CA 76518).
 Full Recommendation (PDF)

 ACBSCT recommends that the Secretary direct the Centers for Medicare & Medicaid Services (CMS), as a high priority, to develop an appropriate strategy for the National Coverage Determination of allogeneic stem cell transplantation as therapy for the Myelodysplastic Syndromes based on the recent evidence-based review of the literature.
 Full Recommendation (PDF)